CodyHillroy/pokedex/README.md

 Pokedex also allows you to __filter visible pokemons by type__:
  * Click on type tag under pokemon name to activate filter.
  * Clicking on any tag type again, will add that type to filter options.
- * Click "Reset filter" to reset filter.
+ * Click "Reset filter" button to reset filter.
 [Thanks cap!]

  So enjoy it and __Catch 'Em All!__